japa/openapi-assertions/README.md

 ## Contributing

-One of the primary goals of Japa is to have a vibrant community of users and contributors who believes in the principles of the framework.
+One of the primary goals of japa is to have a vibrant community of users and contributors who believes in the principles of the framework.

 We encourage you to read the [contribution guide](https://github.com/japa/.github/blob/main/docs/CONTRIBUTING.md) before contributing to the framework.